Jason Vargas: Florida Marlins

 Vargas started the 2006 season in the Marlins' starting rotation, but he struggled there; in five starts, he went 1–1 with a 5.40 ERA, 20 walks, and 14 strikeouts in 232/3 innings.
 For the month of May, the Marlins moved him to the bullpen, where he gave up one run in 51/3 innings over his first three appearances.
 In his fourth appearance out of the bullpen, he allowed eight runs (seven earned) over 31/3 innings; the Marlins optioned him to the Triple-A Albuquerque Isotopes on May 14.
 Vargas started improving with Albuquerque, going 2–2 with a 4.54 ERA in seven starts and earning another promotion to the major leagues on July 6.

 However, over his next three games with the Marlins, all in relief, Vargas allowed 13 runs (12 earned), four home runs, and five walks in 101/3 innings; he struck out five batters.
 The Marlins sent him back to Albuquerque on July 29, where he stayed for the rest of Albuquerque's season.
 Vargas continued to struggle in his second stint with Albuquerque, allowing 38 earned runs on 56 hits in 311/3 innings.

 The Marlins did not call him up again in 2006 after the major-league rosters expanded in September.
 Overall, Vargas went 1–2 with a 7.33 ERA in 12 games (five of which were starts) for the Marlins, and 3–6 with a 7.43 ERA in 13 starts for the Isotopes in 2006.

 New York Mets

 On November 20, 2006, the Marlins traded Vargas to the New York Mets along with fellow starting pitcher Adam Bostick in exchange for relief pitchers Matt Lindstrom and Henry Owens.
-Vargas began the 2007 season with the Triple-A New Orleans Zephyrs, compiling a 2–3 record with a 5.30 ERA, which Mets manager Willie Randolph described as "so-so".
+Vargas began the 2007 season with the Triple-A New Orleans Zephyrs, compiling a 2–3 record with a 5.30 ERA.
+At the time, Mets manager Willie Randolph said Vargas was pitching "so-so" in the minors but liked his stuff.